ZION AND BRYCE CANYON

 Safety

 Safety on hikes is important.
-Safety on the drive is important too, and sometimes overlooked.
-Read more about road safety.
+Safety on the drive is important too,

-Permits and Land Use Authorization
+Step 4, Permits and Land Use Authorization

 The process of requesting use of locations vary depending on the type of land.
 For now just keep in mind that you will need permission to have a wedding at any location, from venue to national park.
 As you learn about each type of land make note of how the permitting process works.
 More information on applying for permits can also be found on the How-To page.